Worcestershire County Council Full Privacy Notice

 Use of CCTV

 We have installed CCTV systems in some of our premises used by members of the public for the purposes of public and staff safety and the prevention and detection of crime.
-CCTV is also installed outside in some of our car parks and on the outside of some of our buildings for the purposes of monitoring building security and crime prevention and detection.
+CCTV is also installed outside in some of our carparks and on the outside of some of our buildings for the purposes of monitoring building security and crime prevention and detection.

 They are also installed in our recycling sites for the purposes of public and staff safety, crime prevention and detection, and the abuse of council policies.
-In all locations, signs are displayed notifying you that CCTV is in operation and providing details of whom to contact for further information about them.
+In all locations, signs are displayed notifying you that CCTV is in operation and providing details of who to contact for further information about them.

 Images captured by CCTV will not be kept for longer than necessary.
 However, on occasions there may be a need to keep images for a longer period, for example where a crime is being investigated.